Published on October 17th, 2018 | by Crissandra Ayroso0

 Fringe-vested Hollywood celebrities can be spotted throughout the grounds, making their ways from stage to stage or through the complex of art installations, SoulCycle pop-ups, beauty bars, lavish lounges, and farmer’s market (yes, you read that right) beneath the famous balloon chain.

 Coachella’s superfood selection is certainly at the top of its game, with plenty of vegan, gluten-free and dairy-free options, but let’s not forget what makes Coachella one of the world’s biggest music festivals.
 Coachella has always featured pop icons, rock legends and up-and-coming acts that would soon take the world by storm.
 The main stages have seen every big act you could imagine, from Prince, Paul McCartney, Morrissey and Lady Gaga to Radiohead, Jay Z, Beyonce, LCD Soundsystem, Red Hot Chili Peppers, Rage Against the Machine and the Beastie Boys.
-Coachella 2019’s line-up will be announced in January.
+Coachella 2020’s line-up will be announced in January, and takes place over two weekends every April.

 Already have your festival tickets?
 We can help you with flights, hotels, accommodations, car rentals and more so that you can travel worry-free and enjoy your best festival experience.
 Talk to one of our Expert Travellers by calling us at 1-877-967-5302, or visit us at a store near you!